-Thanks for joining us on this four-part series designed to tell you everything you need to know when considering mobile web or native app experimentation.
+In this four-part series, we tell you everything you need to know when considering mobile web or native app experimentation.
 So far, we’ve gone over the top mobile stats that illustrate how mobile-obsessed consumers are and we’ve outlined the primary differences between native app and mobile web.
 In this post, we’ll build on that foundation with more detail and we’ll go over how experimentation works on native apps.
-(Psst: We’re including some tips from the pros at the end, so don’t miss them!)

 Native App Summary